Last Updated on

 Bonus: Don’t be the scammer

 We hope that we’ve been entirely clear: most funeral directors are there to help you.
-The sorts of scams and sales tactics we’ve mentioned here do happen, but just because some funeral homes try to work you over doesn’t mean that everyone is out to get you.
+The sorts of scams and sales tactics we’ve mentioned here do happen.
+Still, just because some funeral homes try to work you over doesn’t mean that everyone is out to get you.

 Funeral directors are there to help you, and they’re also there to make a living.
 As with every industry, they will use sales tactics and encourage you to buy nice things.
 That’s ok.

-Yes, sometimes their products can be purchased elsewhere for less, but it’s not always convenient for you.
-Yes, one funeral home may charge more for a service you can get cheaper across town, but that gang may be running The Casket Gasket Scam or The Packaged Deal Scam or just may not care as much.
+Yes, sometimes you can purchase their products elsewhere for less, but it’s not always convenient for you.
+Yes, one funeral home may charge more for a service you can get cheaper across town.
+But that gang may be running The Casket Gasket Scam or The Packaged Deal Scam or just may not care as much.

-Your job, as the consumer and as a good steward of your resources, is to stay informed, protect yourself from getting ripped off, and choose what is best for your family and the funeral you want.
+Your job, as the consumer, is to be a good steward of your resources.
+Stay informed, protect yourself from ripoffs, and choose what is best for your family and the funeral you want.
 But make sure you’re not running your own scam on the funeral home.

 The Funeral Rule Helps You Avoid Scams

-The FTC’s Funeral Rule is in place to help you avoid falling prey to these types scams, or from the mild pressure to pay more because “it’s what they would want.”
+The FTC’s Funeral Rule is in place to help you avoid falling prey to these types scams.
+It also helps protect you from the mild pressure to pay more because “it’s what they would want.”
 The Funeral Rule requires funeral homes and cemeteries to comply with the following rules so that you can: